185SE14THST/php-xml-insurance-fraud-prevention/README.md

 * [Syntevo SmartGit 17.0.3](http://www.syntevo.com/smartgit/)
 * [Oracle VirtualBox 5.1](https://www.virtualbox.org/)

 ## License

-Copyright (c) JP.
  All rights reserved.

 Licensed under the [MIT](LICENSE.txt) License.

-## Contact for collaboration
-**Usage:** This code is not intended to be used in a production enviroment.
-Its sole purpose is for visualization and functional tests.
-**Projects:** Interested in taking this sample development even further?
-Contact the author of this sample for collaborative opportunities.
+## Demonstration Notes
+This sample was prepared for the purposes of a single function demonstration or proof-of-concept.
+It is not intened to be used for production or commercial use.
+Content including pictures and HTML content is not intended to reflect any actual product or certain persons property (intellectual or otherwise).